License: See LICENSE.md file

 """

-This class wraps Tetris, and provides easy access to score, lines, level and a "fitness" score for AIs.
+This class wraps Tetris, and provides easy access to score, lines and level for AIs.

 If you call `print` on an instance of this object, it will show an overview of everything this object provides.